Virginia HOA Laws

 Additionally, HOA governing documents can grant further powers such as restrictions on home ownership, exterior paint colors, fencing and parking requirements.

-If fees or assessments go unpaid for 60 or more days, an HOA may suspend a member’s right to use facilities or services, including utility services, provided directly through the association if the suspension does not endanger the health, safety, or property of any owner, tenant, or occupant.
+If fees or assessments go unpaid for 60 or more days, an HOA may suspend a member’s right to use facilities or services.
+These can including utility services, provided directly through the association if the suspension does not endanger the health, safety, or property of any owner, tenant, or occupant.

-• An HOA’s governing documents may include reasonable rules and regulations regarding the placement and manner of display of the American Flag and solar panels.
+An HOA’s governing documents may include reasonable rules and regulations regarding the placement and manner of display of the American Flag, solar panels, satellite dishes and antennas, and electric vehicle charging stations.

-Can an HOA Take Your House in Virginia?
+Can an HOA Take a Homeowner’s House in Virginia?

-An HOA can foreclose on your house in Virginia for unpaid liens.
-However, an HOA cannot foreclosure without first mailing a notice of delinquency to the homeowner and giving the homeowner a chance to pay the outstanding debts.
+An HOA can foreclose on a homeowner’s house in Virginia for unpaid liens.
+However, an HOA cannot foreclose without first mailing a notice of delinquency to the homeowner and giving the homeowner a chance to pay the outstanding debts.

 After giving notice, the HOA must provide the delinquent homeowner with at least 60 days to pay the debt.
 The HOA may sell the property if the homeowner does not pay the debt within 60 days.
 A homeowner may prevent a sale by paying the debt plus all expenses the HOA incurred during the foreclosure process.